 “What are the average personal loan interest rates?”
 The answer is, “It depends.”
 But don’t be surprised if they are high.
 This is because there is no collateral involved, the lender is taking a greater risk by making the loan.
 With no collateral to ensure repayment, lenders increase the personal loan interest rates to cover their risk.

 Other factors that affect the interest rate that you are offered is your credit score and the lender you have selected.
-From a prime lender, you can anticipate an personal loan interest rates of anywhere from 5% to 36%.
+From a prime lender, you can anticipate a personal loan interest rate of anywhere from 5% to 36%.
 That’s a broad range.
-Again, your credit score plays a big in role in how lenders set the interest rate.
+Again, your credit score plays a big role in how lenders set the interest rate.
 A personal loan calculator get help give you a general idea.

 Any loan that you take out will come with fees.
 There are a few personal loan fees that are quite common.

 Pre-payment Fees: If you repay the loan too early, some charge a prepayment fee.
-This is something to watch out for because some lenders allow to pay early to avoid interest charges.
+This is something to watch out for because some lenders allow paying early to avoid interest charges.